osteele/liquid/README.md

 ## Differences from Liquid

-Refer to the [feature parity board](https://github.com/osteele/liquid/projects/1) for a list of differences from Liquid.
+The [feature parity board](https://github.com/osteele/liquid/projects/1) lists differences from Liquid.

 In brief, these aren't implemented: